TurboGears/tg2docs/docs/reference/upgrading.rst

 From 2.4.3 to 2.5.0
 -------------------

+TurboGears 2.5.0 requires Python 3.8 minimum, support for prior versions of Python has been dropped.

 In 2.5.0 most deprecations were removed
 (apart ``AppConfig`` which will be removed in a future 2.5 release).